- What's On

-If you would like to read this page in an alternative font, colour, format or language, or have it read aloud by a screen reader, please launch the Recite Me assistive toolbar by clicking the pink ‘Audio Visual Help’ button in the bottom right corner of your screen.
+If you would like to read this page in an alternative font, colour, format or language, or have it read aloud by a screen reader, please launch the Recite Me assistive toolbar by clicking the red ‘Audio Visual Help’ button in the bottom right corner of your screen.

 Click the relevant tab below to find out more about each type of performance, and upcoming performance dates.

 At Captioned performances, the actors’ spoken words are converted into visible text via display screens on stage.